hypatiah/reach/README.md

 # Reach
-A Sinatra web application to simplify the process of reaching out by presetting text messages in a healthy mindset.
-When a person needs to reach out, they simply open the app and press the 'REACH' button to instantly notifies their support network.
-Reach alleviates the struggle to find the right words in the moment which typically leads to talking yourself out of getting support in a time of crisis.
+An application to preset and send text messages so that in a time of crisis a user simply opens the application and clicks ‘REACH’ to notify their support network.
+Reach enables users to reach out before talking themselves out of seeking help.

+Built with Sinatra, a web application library and DSL written in Ruby.

 ## Features
 ### Landing Page